NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 * SimpleResponse.oauth_scope

 Procedure:
- 1. Client sets flags --service_account_key_file with the path to json key file downloaded from https://console.developers.google.com.
+ 1. Client sets flags service_account_key_file with the path to json key file
  2. Client configures the channel to use JWTTokenCredentials.
  3. Client calls UnaryCall with: